lanceman2/quickstream/README.md

 Having no users has its benefits.

 __March 2024__
-Adding optional Qt6 widgets; likely a replacement to GTK3 in general.
-In
-short: GTK3 is too limited compared to Qt6 widgets.
+Current development focus: Started adding optional Qt6 widgets; likely a replacement to GTK3 in general.
+In short: GTK3 is too limited compared to Qt6 widgets.
 Note: adding Qt6 C++ code will increase quickstream package compile times considerably.
+It's not usable yet, but tests show promise.